Executive Resources · for UK SME leaders

 How to Start an AI Pilot Properly

-Most AI pilots fail before they have a chance to prove anything.
-The failure is rarely technical.
-It is structural: the wrong scope, no baseline measurement, no executive authority to remove blockers, and staff who were not involved in the design and do not trust the output.
-Eight weeks and the right structure prevents all of those failures.
+Most AI pilots fail before they have a chance to prove anything, and the failure is rarely technical.
+It is structural: wrong scope, no baseline measurement, no executive authority to remove blockers, and staff who were not involved in the design and do not trust the output.
+An eight-week pilot in three phases — design, execute, evaluate — with one executive sponsor, one specific use case, a measured baseline, shadow-mode validation, a graduated ramp and explicit go/no-go criteria, prevents all of those failures.

 An AI pilot without an executive sponsor is a project waiting to stall.
-When a blocker appears — budget approval, a scope dispute, a systems access issue — someone needs the authority to resolve it in days, not months.
-That person must be a C-suite or SVP-level owner who meets with the pilot team at least monthly, has budget authority, and will report results to the board.
+When a blocker appears — a budget approval, a scope dispute, a systems-access issue — someone needs the authority to resolve it in days, not months.
+That person must be a C-suite or SVP-level owner who meets with the pilot team at least monthly, has budget authority and will report results to the board.

-Without this, the pilot will lose momentum when things get hard.
+Without this, the pilot will lose momentum the moment things get hard.
 And things always get hard.

 Good pilot use cases are narrow and well-defined: a single process, a clear input and output, a measurable outcome.
 Bad pilots try to explore what AI can do across a broad domain.
 You do not learn from exploration — you learn from a specific question with a specific answer.

-A well-defined pilot: “Automatically categorise incoming customer support tickets as urgent, high, medium, or low to reduce manual sorting time from two hours to fifteen minutes daily.”
-Everything else is out of scope for this pilot.
+A well-defined pilot reads like this: 'Automatically categorise incoming customer support tickets as urgent, high, medium or low to reduce manual sorting time from two hours to fifteen minutes daily.'
+Everything else is out of scope.

-You cannot prove ROI without a baseline.
-Before touching any AI tool, document the current state of the process you are improving: volume per day or week, time per item, error rate, cost per transaction, and where the bottlenecks actually are.
-This is your before measurement.
+Before touching any AI tool, document the current state of the process: volume per day or week, time per item, error rate, cost per transaction and where the bottlenecks actually are.
+That is your before measurement.
 Without it, the after measurement means nothing.

 Do not replace the human process on day one.
 Run the AI in parallel for the first two weeks.
 Staff perform the process as normal.
 The AI also processes the same inputs.
 Compare the outputs side by side.

 Eight weeks is enough.
-You will know whether AI works for this use case in your organisation within that window.
 A pilot that drags on for six months is not a pilot — it is an unmanaged project.

 | Pitfall | Impact | Prevention |